nifemi-l/serve/README.md

 # Ping Pong Score Tracker

 ## Overview
 The Ping Pong Score Tracker is an interactive web application designed to keep score during ping pong matches.
-It features a vibrant user interface with red and blue themes representing each player.
 This tracker is built with HTML, CSS, and JavaScript and is ideal for personal use or at small-scale sports events.

 ## Features
-- **Dynamic Score Updates**: Scores are updated in real-time with each player interaction.
 - **Match Point Setting**: Users can set a custom match point to declare the winner.
 - **Name Customization**: Each player can customize their name on the scoreboard for personalization.
 - **Responsive Design**: The application is fully responsive and can be used across different devices and screen sizes.